peteroupc/peteroupc.github.io/pseudocode.md

 In the pseudocode:

 * Divisions do not round to an integer.
-In programming languages in which division of two integers results in an integer, the right-hand side of the division must be converted to a floating-point number first.
+In programming languages in which division of two integers results in an integer, the right-hand side of the division must be converted to a non-integer number format first.
 * The pseudocode shown is not guaranteed to cover all error handling that may be necessary in a particular implementation.
 Such errors may include overflow, out-of-bounds memory access, division by zero, and unexpected infinity values.
 * The pseudocode shown is not guaranteed to yield high performance in a particular implementation, either in time or memory.
 Implementations are free to deviate from the pseudocode as long as they produce the same results as the pseudocode, except that&mdash;
     - transcendental and trigonometric operations must be at least substantially close to accurate, and